nla/ai-scout-audio2/README.md

 Interview and top-level session summaries are linked, at the sentence level, to lower-level summaries or transcript chunks.
 Should they always link to transcript chunks?
 I'm not sure.
 Should all hierarchical summaries ALSO have downlinks?
 I'm not sure - easy to do!

+## Chat

+There's a general chat interface at /chat
+There's an experimental "chat with the transcript" when viewing the transcript.
+Sometimes is is fantastic, sometimes disappointing so much more work is needed on prompt and selection/prep of RAG content.
+It should also hyperlink from chat response into the transcript.
+Perhaps chat should be "everywhere", eg selectable at a session level, or on a time range (although the hierarchical summaries attempt to summarise time ranges).

+## Playing audio

+I put a bit of thought into this, so audio control gets fixed at bottom right of page when playing and by default syncs transcript with audio and highlights transcript being rendered.
+Maybe we should highlight word by word too (we have the information with timestamps!).

+## Deep linking from search result to summary/transcript

+Is this useful?
+Or confusing?
+Could a UI designer make this work better?

 ## SOLR schemas